i3games/fix-gitbook-footnotes/README.md

 on the file(s) you want to fix.

-5. Add, commit and push
+5. Add, commit and push.
 6. Check if sync back to GitBook worked.

-Note: if you omit writefile, it changes your file in place without backup.
+Note: if you omit writefile, it will change your file in place without backup.
 This assumes you are using it within a git repository, so you can easily rollback if something goes wrong.
-It also assumes you have the footnotes at the end of the file and use the standard numbering 1, 2, 3 ... that comes with the GitBook web editor.
-It will probably do nasty things if you have manually edited your MarkDown file like adding thins at the end etc.
+It also assumes you have the footnotes at the end of the file and use the standard numbering 1, 2, 3 ... like what comes out of the GitBook web editor.
+It will probably do nasty things if you have manually edited your MarkDown file like adding things at the end etc.

 A quick fix that works for me but has not properly tested.
 Use at your own risk.